 Homemade Garam Masala

 In this recipe, I use a popular Indian spice-blend, called garam masala, for flavoring the chicken, as well as the rice.
 You can find garam masala at most grocery stores, but I prefer to make my own garam masala blend.

-It takes under 15 minutes to make enough to last me a month, and the end results are so worth the little effort.
+It takes under 15 minutes to make enough to last me a month, and the end result is so worth the little effort.
 If you have the time to make yours at home too, try this easy recipe for Homemade Garam Masala.

 Making Fried Onions for Chicken Biryani in Instant Pot